Funeral instead of 14th birthday for teen killed at festival

-A funeral mass for the teen will be held Tuesday at Our Lady of Guadalupe Church in San Jose, and then she will be buried in nearby Palo Alto in a private ceremony.
+A Mass in English and Spanish was held at Our Lady of Guadalupe Church in San Jose just two days after the girl with the sweet smile would have turned 14.

+Relatives including her sobbing mother wore T-shirts with a photo of a grinning Keyla wearing a crown of small pink paper flowers.

-It’s the first memorial service of the three people killed when Santino William Legan cut through a fence and opened fire on July 28 at the popular Gilroy Garlic Festival.
-Legan also killed 6-year-old Stephen Romero of San Jose and Trevor Irby, 25, of Romulus, New York.
+It was the first memorial for one of three people killed July 28 when Santino William Legan cut through a fence and opened fire with a Romanian-made AK-47 style-rifle at the popular Gilroy Garlic Festival.
+Also killed were 6-year-old Stephen Romero of San Jose and Trevor Irby, 25, of Romulus, New York.
 More than a dozen people were injured.

 Legan, 19, killed himself after officers shot him multiple times, officials said.
-Authorities have not determined his motive for the attack that came the weekend before a shooting in Texas and another in Ohio left a combined 31 people dead.
+Authorities have not determined a motive in the attack that came the weekend before a shooting in Texas and another in Ohio left a combined 31 people dead.

+Authorities said Tuesday an ongoing investigation has found that Legan kept a “target list” that included religious groups, federal buildings and both major U.S. political parties.
+The finding prompted the FBI to open a domestic terrorism case.

+Reporters weren’t permitted inside the church but the family released a statement before the service.

 Keyla would have turned 14 on Sunday and the family had planned to go to a lake and celebrate, her aunt Katiuska Pimentel said.
-Instead, her family gathered to celebrate her life at a San Jose park, about 30 miles (48 kilometers) north of Gilroy, where they showcased artwork by the girl with a sweet smile who dreamed of becoming an animator.
+Instead, relatives and friends gathered over the weekend to celebrate her life at a San Jose park, where they showcased her artwork.

 They served tacos, listened to a mariachi band and helped plant flowers to honor Keyla’s memory.

-The day of the shooting, the teenager was eating ice cream with her mother, stepfather, two younger sisters and other family members when they heard what they thought were fireworks.
-Then they realized they were gunshots, said her stepfather, Eduardo Lopez.
+On the day of the shooting, the teenager was eating ice cream with her mother, stepfather, two younger sisters and other relatives when they heard what they thought were fireworks.

-The family started to run away, but Keyla stayed back to help a relative who used a cane.
+When they realized they were gunshots, her stepfather, Eduardo Lopez, said the family started to run away.
+But Keyla stayed back to help a relative who used a cane.
 When Lopez turned around, he said he saw Keyla fall and thought she was taking cover.
 When he went back to help her get up, he said he was shot in the arm.

 “It’s been very hard losing her, especially for her mother.
-She hasn’t felt well,” Lopez said Monday.
+She hasn’t felt well,” Lopez said.

-She loved animals and was planning on getting a puppy for one of her sisters, Pimentel said.
+She loved animals and was planning on getting a puppy for one of her sisters.
 San Jose Mayor Sam Liccardo, who attended Sunday’s celebration, promised the family a golden retriever.

 “She was such a caring person,” Pimentel said.
 “She would give everything to other people … We lost a really beautiful life.”